 - Share your desire to do something about global climate change with your pastor or lay leaders.
-Encourage them to offer in your parish an adult Faith Formation program: God’s Creation’s Cry for Justice/ Climate Change: Impact and Response.
+Encourage them to offer in your parish an adult Faith Formation program: God’s Creation Cries for Justice/ Climate Change: Impacts and Faithful Response.

 - Support local, clean-energy initiatives.
 If you live in Maryland, consider getting involved in Chesapeake Climate Action Network’s campaign focused on offshore wind power.
 Similar initiatives may exist in other states.

 Many people are critical of action on climate change on economic grounds, arguing that the costs associated with environmental protection, including action on climate change, would significantly slow the already impeded U.S. economic recovery.